grafana/plugin-tools/docusaurus/docs/how-to-guides/ui-extensions/create-an-extension-point.md

 import ExtensionPoints from '@shared/extension-points.md';

-An "extension point" is a part of your plugin UI or Grafana UI where other plugins can hook in with either links or React components, to extend the user experience based on a context exposed by the extension point.
+An _extension point_ is a part of your plugin UI Grafana UI where other plugins can hook in links or React components.
+You can use them to extend the user experience based on a context exposed by the extension point.

 Read more about extensions under [key concepts](../../key-concepts/ui-extensions.md).